After you pay your mortgage or rent, buy groceries, and send in the car payment, there may not be enough money left for the month.

 - Balance Transfer Offers – With a 0% (or low rate) balance transfer offer you may save money in interest.
 But don’t forget there is usually a transfer fee and if you don’t pay off the balance before the low-interest rate expires it could end up costing you more.

-- Personal Loan/Home Equity Loan – Consolidating all your credit card balances into one “consolidation” loan might seem like a good idea since you’ll likely obtain a lower interest rate, but it does come with risks.
+- Personal Loan/Home Equity Loan – Consolidating all your credit card balances into one “debt consolidation” loan might seem like a good idea since you’ll likely obtain a lower interest rate, but it does come with risks.
 Carefully consider these options because failure to repay a home equity loan can result in foreclosure on your house and defaulting on a personal loan will result in debt collection.

 - 401(k) Loan – Borrowing from your retirement savings is generally not a good idea.
 Defaulting on a 401(k) loan could result in penalties and increased taxes, in addition to robbing yourself of future earnings and income in retirement.